CRT debate heats up in Nebraska as university professors deride proposal from regent

 Since Pillen introduced the measure, it received support from Gov. Pete Ricketts but plenty of criticism from faculty and others.

 Both Pillen and Ricketts are standing by the policy amid the controversy.
+"The resolution’s critics are only proving its necessity," Pillen said in a statement to Fox News.
+"Anyone questioning Critical Race Theory is being attacked and called an oppressor.
+This resolution protects academic freedom and students’ ability to dissent."

-In a statement to Fox News, Ricketts responded to the statement from UNL faculty.
+In a statement to Fox News, Ricketts said: "This statement from liberal academics is clear proof Nebraska’s taxpayer dollars are being used to push Critical Race Theory at the University of Nebraska."

-"This statement from liberal academics is clear proof Nebraska’s taxpayer dollars are being used to push Critical Race Theory at the University of Nebraska," he said.
-"CRT is a new form of Marxism that seeks to pit Americans against each other based on race and identity.
+He added that "CRT is a new form of Marxism that seeks to pit Americans against each other based on race and identity."

 "The Board of Regents have the opportunity to stop CRT from being imposed at the University on August 13th.
 Regents should make it clear that they care about academic freedom and the voices of our students by voting ‘yes’ on the resolution to stop CRT."